Bacterial Vaginosis

 In many cases, bacterial vaginosis produces no symptoms.
 Then, patients are at increased risk of other infections of the genital tract, and pregnant women have an increased risk of premature labor without being aware of it.
 Bacterial vaginosis can also give symptoms, which are as follows:

-Change In Vaginal Discharge
+Change in Vaginal Discharge

 Bacterial vaginosis most often causes symptoms related to vaginal discharge.
 There is an increase in vaginal discharge.
 It also takes on a peculiar fishy smellTrusted Source.
 The discharge frequently has a small thickness, is gray, is milky, or sometimes slightly greenish.
 Also, a pH value of vaginal discharge above 4.5Trusted Source usually indicates the development of bacterial vaginosis.

-Burning And Pain
+Burning and Pain

 In bacterial vaginosis, vaginal discomfort and burning of varying severity may occur.
 In addition, there may be pain during urination and lower abdominal pain.
 Pain may also occur in the vulvar area when the labia minora are irritated.